Opportunities and Challenges of FinTech – Reserve Bank of India

 Equity Funding Services: Equity funds are the crowdfunding platforms that allow Entrepreneurs to obtain funds for their new projects or business ventures.
 It gives an option to raise funds from a large number of people.
 Such internet-mediated platforms are gaining worldwide popularity because people often consider access to capital venture challenging to secure.
 These users of such services are mainly initiated at an early stage of business.

-Cryptocurrency: India still embraces the conservative ways of transaction where cash continue to overrule.
+Cryptocurrency: India still embraces the conservative ways of transaction where cash continues to overrule.
 The utilization of digital financial currency like ‘bitcoin’ has not gained much popularity in the local markets as compared to the international markets.
 Besides, there are a few bitcoin exchange startups in India namely, Coinsecure, Zebpay, and Unocoin.

 Miscellaneous Software: Some companies are experimenting with a different range of software like cloud computing to enhance the accessibility to financial products.
 Hence, increasing efficiency in everyday business operations.